chenyurong22/OpenDALI_EVG/README.md

 > [!NOTE]
 > **Trademark notice:** *DALI*, *DALI-2*, *D4i*, *DALI+* and *DiiA* are trademarks of the Digital Illumination Interface Alliance (DiiA).
 This project is an independent open-source implementation and compatible with the IEC 62386 standard.
 It is referred to as *DALI-2-compatible*, it has not undergone DiiA certification and may not be marketed as a DALI product.
-> use for educational purposes only!
+> Use for educational purposes only!

 ## Overview